viraja1/data_marketplace/README.md

     buyer address: LMTVEYXHUGAH5OOX4PM623M75JN6BCQP62SUAVJXUOBRJFFEEDGXP32UDA
     ```

-7. Add amount to the buyer account using Algorand faucet
+7. Add amount to the buyer account using Algorand faucet.

     Fill the buyer address in the below link and click on "Dispense".
     ```
     https://bank.testnet.algorand.network/
     ```

 8. Wait till the previous transaction is successful.

     You can verify it from the Algoexplorer using the transaction hash returned by the faucet.
     ```
     https://algoexplorer.io/tx/CCZBN7ZEIA7R6KXR6P4K4DYUPI4AFPU4L4COMX4F5RZRDPVBWUZA
     ```